Kit Lender Update | Shark Tank Season 11

 Mark Cuban drops out as well, stating that this company is going to need a lot of money to keep going in any capacity, and it’s just not there for him.

-Barbara Corcoran says she’s taught five kids to ski, and it was difficult because she had to outfit them every year since they outgrow their gear.
+Barbara Corcoran says she’s taught five kids to ski, and it was difficult because she had to outfit them every year since they outgrew their gear.
 It’s a good idea, but it’s just not for her.

 That leaves Kevin O’Leary and Robert Herjavec.
 Kevin thinks that Forest needs to focus on getting in with the big ski resort companies, but he’s out.

-Robert agrees, stating that it’s a great idea, but he needs to find a way to be there when customers book their vacations, and not afterward.
+Robert agrees, stating that it’s a great idea, but he needs to find a way to be there when customers book their vacations and not afterward.
 Robert thinks the company needs to move quicker, and he’s just not in for that.

-Unfortunately, Forrest walks away without a deal, but how is the company doing after
+Unfortunately, Forrest walks away without a deal, but how is the company doing after Shark Tank?
+Keep reading our Kit Lender update to find out!

 We’re sure the sharks regret not investing in this one!